capacitor-community/barcode-scanner/README.md

     // user has not been requested this permission before
     // it is advised to show the user some sort of prompt
-    // this way you will not waste your only chance to ask for the permission const c = confirm(
-      'We need your permission to use your camera to be able to scan barcodes', );
+    // this way you will not waste your only chance to ask for the permission const c = confirm('We need your permission to use your camera to be able to scan barcodes');
     if (!c) {
       return false;
     }